How to work from home: 30 tips for focus & balance

 20. Implement a team collaboration tool

-Managing remote teams requires a lot of flexibility when it comes to scheduling.
+Managing remote teams requires a lot of flexibility in scheduling.
 You might have to learn how to use a new set of tools, embrace asynchronous communication, and get creative with problem-solving.

-It’s also beneficial to set up a centralized project management platform where you can plan and track your team’s projects and tasks.
-You can do this by building spreadsheets, creating shared folders for each project, or using project management software to automate processes.
+It's also beneficial to set up a centralized project management platform to plan and track your team's projects and tasks.
+You can do this by building spreadsheets, creating shared project folders, or using project management software to automate processes.

-With a robust project management system setup, team members will be able to find the information they need and submit deliverables in one place, reducing the number of extra emails and meetings.
+With a robust project management system in place, team members will be able to find the information they need and submit deliverables in one place, reducing the number of unnecessary emails and meetings.

 21. Schedule regular check-ins